 Joining her as the Department’s Executive Director of the Universal Preschool Program is Dawn Odean, the former executive director of Early Learning at Jefferson County Public Schools, where she served for over 20 years.
 These two leaders will have lasting impacts on the strategic direction and vision of the state’s first universal preschool program.

 The application for universal preschool will open at the beginning of 2023.
 In order to help parents know where to go, the program will be organized through local coordinating organizations (LCOs) which are community entities responsible for supporting local access and equitable delivery of early childhood and family support programs.

 The LCOs are generally local government entities, non-profits, and childcare providers like Head Start programs, childcare centers, or school district-based childcare programs.
 Each LCO is charged with streamlining a local approach to the unique childcare needs of the community.
 To learn which LCO will manage the dollars and programs available in your community, click here.

 Waiting for the application process to launch

 Colorado Succeeds advocated for the new program to be designed with simplicity, efficiency, and ease of use for families and preschool providers.
 The state is currently working to establish a portal that families can use to access the universal preschool program.
 Colorado Succeeds will be closely tracking the development to ensure the portal is user-friendly and streamlines other early childhood education and care programs into one centralized system reducing inefficiencies and bureaucracy placed on families.

-Stay tuned to Colorado Succeeds as the state continues to get ready to launch the program next year or reach out to Larry Blackshear at email@example.com to learn more!
+Stay tuned to Colorado Succeeds as the state continues to get ready to launch the program next year or connect with us to learn more!